disk91/helium-chirpstack-community/README.md

 ## License
+This program is distributed according to [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) licence for any private IoT device fleet purpose, without restriction.

+In case you provide a public service with this software, even free for user, or in case you manage a service for a third party with this software you have two options:
+- having a minimum Uplink cost of $0.00010 per Uplink x 24 Bytes
+- request for a specific license w/o pricing limitation by contacting the author

+Specific licences
-This program is distributed according to [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) licences.
-Specific licences can be obtained by contacting the Author.
+can be obtained by contacting the Author.
 Any reuse of this code-source needs to be indicated and modifications/addition need to be publicly published, even when small pieces of code or architecture are reused.